 Case Management will be performed in accordance with the Perinatal Hepatitis B Prevention Program Guidelines posted on the OHA website at https://public.health.oregon.gov/DiseasesConditions/CommunicableDisease/ReportingCommunicableDisease/ReportingGuidelines/Documents/hepbperi.pdf and must include, at a minimum:

-Screen for HBsAg status, or refer to a health care provider for screening of HBsAg status, all pregnant women receiving prenatal care from public prenatal programs.
+Screen for HBsAg status or refer to a health care provider for screening of HBsAg status, all pregnant women receiving prenatal care from public prenatal programs.

 Work with birthing hospitals within LPHA’s Service Area when maternal screening and documentation of hepatitis B serostatus in the Electronic Birth Registration System drops below 95%.